OptimalDesignLab/PumiInterface.jl/README.md

-v0.2: after the build system switch to CMake v0.3: curvilinear elements (compatable with SBP versions broken_ticon and fixed_ticon) v0.4: 2D linear mesh reverse mode of metrics
+v0.2: after the build system switch to CMake v0.3: curvilinear elements (compatable with SBP versions broken_ticon and fixed_ticon) v0.4: 2D linear mesh reverse mode of metrics v0.5: (WIP): 3D curvilinear metrics and their reverse mode
+             Breaking changes:
+               Curvilinear metrics are now the default.  interpolateMapping_rev and getVertCoords_rev are no longer exported and are hidden inside getAllCoordinateAndMetrics_rev.
+An options dictionary
+               entry can force the use of the linear metrics. commit_coords() now requires the options dictionary as an argument.
 [![Build Status](https://travis-ci.org/OptimalDesignLab/PumiInterface.jl.svg?branch=build_system)](https://travis-ci.org/OptimalDesignLab/PumiInterface.jl)